10 Nov 2015, Mooloolaba, Sunshine Coast, Australia.

 “I am going to have to perform a breath test on you.
 Have you been drinking any alcohol?”

-“No Sir, I am a member of the Hare Krishna Movement and as such we never drink any alcohol.”
+“No Sir, I am a member of the Hare Krishna Movement and as such we never drink any alcohol.
+We have ZERO tolerance for any kind of intoxication, including tea, coffee and cigarettes!”

 I went to the “pub” and talked with the bar lady first.
-They did not allow me to go around to the patrons, which more than often pubs do, but indicated that the owner was sitting just behind me, having his lunch.
+They did not allow me to go around and talk to the patrons, which more than often pubs do.
+She indicated however that the owner was sitting just behind me, having his lunch.

-As I approached him, he immediately started blaspheming against religion and made two statements, which I shall not repeat.
+As I approached him, he immediately started blaspheming real religion and made two very improper statements, which I shall not repeat.

-To keep the peace, I repeated twice “No comments, Sir” and left the premises, although I was a little shaken inside.
-I had to wait for a few minutes to regain my normal Sankirtan mood.
+Although I would have liked to riposte, to keep the peace, I repeated twice “No comments, Sir” and left the premises.
+I was a little shaken inside.
+I had to wait for a few minutes to regain my normal Sankirtan mood and balance of mind.

 One remembers Srila Prabhupada’s words to the effect that religion is a function of human society only, not a function of animal society.